Frequently Asked Questions

 Why does New York need a bike share system?

-Citi Bike provides New Yorkers with more options forgetting around the city.
-A majority of all trips made in the City are less than two miles.
+Citi Bike provides New Yorkers with an additional option to get around the city.
+A majority of all trips made on these shared bikes are less than two miles.
 Bike share gives New Yorkers a cheap, easy, efficient and fast option for these trips by providing ready access to a bike, without having to worry about storage or maintenance.

 Bike share also leverages the City’s great mass transit system by extending the reach of transit.
 Half of all of Citi Bike trips are made to get to or from a public transit station.
 In this way, Citi Bike is not a replacement for any single mode of transportation, but adds to New York’s diverse transportation options.